Types of jobs

 Care and support worker

-Care and support workers are the core of the sector.
-These roles involve helping people with daily activities to live more fully and independently.
+Care and support workers help people with daily activities to live more fully and independently.

 Support worker roles can have many different names.
 You might see them described as care worker, direct support worker or personal carer.
 More experienced care and support workers may have titles such as enhanced care worker, senior care worker, team leader or senior support officer.